KarenEnfield/traffik/README.md

 libuv must be installed for C++ compilation:
     %   brew install libuv

-optional spdlog: the open source project "spdlog" can be installed and used for logging, otherwise traffik utilizes its own in-house logging mechanism by default.
+optional spdlog: the open source project "spdlog" can be installed and used for logging with higher time precision, instead of traffik's own logging mechanism.
-    Install it (macOS)
+    Install spdlog in (macOS)
         %   brew install spdlog
     CMakeLists.txt, uncomment this line
         add_definitions(-DUSE_SPDLOG)